Definitions of Chiller and Refrigerator

 A refrigerator is a household appliance that can keep food and drink cool by means of ice or mechanical refrigeration.
 In the working process of a refrigerator, the refrigerant can circulate inside it, changing from a liquid into a gas.
 Thus the surrounding area can be cooled to obtain the desired effect.

-Both chillers and fridges are cooling machines.
+Both chillers and refrigerators are cooling machines.
 Their working principle is basically same, extracting heat from materials through refrigeration and evaporation.
-There are some differences between chillers and fridges as well.
+There are some differences between chillers and refrigerators as well.
 Something detailed is as follows.

 1. Different Cooling Ranges.

 Chillers can lower the temperature of liquids in the range of 7 to -1 degree celcius, while fridges can be used for cooling the objects as well but to the temperature range of 3 to 5 degree celcius.

 Chillers are usually used to lower the temperature of liquids and cool chemical substances and materials, which are widely adopted in industrial, chemical, biological fields and other fields.
 However, fridges are more often used to preserve food and make it stay fresh, highly using at home.
 It may be the main difference between them.